-Tesla's chief accounting officer quits after less than a month on the job
+Tesla in turmoil: Executives bail and stock plunges

 "I want to be clear that I believe strongly in Tesla, its mission, and its future prospects, and I have no disagreements with Tesla's leadership or its financial reporting," he added.

+Toledano ran the human relations department and was one of the top executives at the company.

+In addition to Morton and Toledano, the company has recently lost a number of other top executives, including Doug Field, who left his job as Tesla senior vice president of engineering earlier this summer and returned to Apple (AAPL) where he had previously worked.

 The news of Morton's departure was another hit to investor confidence in Tesla (TSLA).
-Shares have fallen sharply since Musk announced plans to go private.
-Shares fell more than 5% in premarket trading following the filing.